marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Using dependencies
-These commands allow you to save the state of your environment, restore it on another machine, or update all packages in your project.
+Save the state of your environment for reuse.

 1. Save environment state to lock file:
    ```R